Manila Luzon: 2018–present: All Stars 4, debut album and upcoming projects

 On November 9, 2018, it was announced that Manila would return to All Stars 4, alongside fellow All Stars 1 Team Latrila team-mate Latrice Royale, but this time would compete separately against each other rather than as a team.
 Despite being one of the season's front-runners with three challenge wins, Manila was controversially eliminated by Naomi Smalls in the eighth episode of the season, which aired on February 1, 2019, ultimately placing sixth.
 On November 16, 2018, indie musician VELO released the single "Where My Man At," featuring Luzon and Drag Race season 9 and season 10 contestant Eureka O'Hara.
-The two also appear in the song's music video, together with Thorgy Thor, Ginger Minj and Trinity the Tuck).
+The two also appear in the song's music video (together with Thorgy Thor, Ginger Minj and Trinity the Tuck).
 She later appeared as a guest for the first challenge in the premiere of season 11 of Drag Race.
 On February 1, 2019, Luzon released her single "Go Fish" alongside its music video.
 The video features fellow All Stars 4 contestant Naomi Smalls, Luzon's husband, and the Heathers, a prominent clique of Drag Race 3 contestants featuring Luzon, Raja, Delta Work, and Carmen Carrera.
 Following the buzz of her controversial departure in All Stars, the video received more than 300,000 views in less than 24 hours.
 Luzon made a guest appearance on General Hospital in late summer 2019.
 In June 2019, a panel of judges from New York magazine placed her 19th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

-She is slated to host the reality competition series Drag Den.
+Luzon is the host and head judge of the Amazon Prime Video Filipino reality competition series Drag Den, taking on the role of 'Drag Lord'.
+Since its debut in December 2022, two seasons of Drag Den have aired.
+Luzon also serves as an executive producer of the series.

 Personal life

-Westerberg took his drag name from the capital city (Manila) and the largest island (Luzon) of the Philippines, where his mother was born.
-His father is American.
-Westerberg grew up in Minnesota and resides in Los Angeles, but he also considers New York City home.
 A longtime resident of Manhattan, Westerberg resided in Harlem with his boyfriend at the time, Antoine Ashley (Sahara Davenport), who Luzon began dating in 2007 and was a contestant on the second season of Drag Race.
 Ashley later died of heart failure at Johns Hopkins Hospital in Baltimore on October 1, 2012.
 Westerberg studied graphic design at the University of Minnesota, Duluth.

-As of 2013, Westerberg resides in Los Angeles, California where he moved shortly after Ashley's death.
 In November 2016, Westerberg proposed to his boyfriend Michael Alvarez, also known as Mic J Rez.
 On December 24, 2017, the couple wed at the Silver Bells Wedding Chapel, with an Elvis impersonator as the officiant.

+As of 2013, Westerberg resides in Los Angeles, California where he moved shortly after Ashley's death.
+Westerberg resides in Los Angeles, but he also considers New York City home.